verhas/javageci/REFERENCE.md

 For example when a generator wants to generate code for each field or each method then this is vital that the order of the fields or methods is the same on different Java versions.
-There may be different Java build on the developer machine and on the CI server and the reflection method `getDeclaredFields()` may return the fields in different order.
-This causes code generated different on the CI server from the one generated by the developer and thus the CI build fails with uint test error.
+There may be different Java build on the developer machine and on the CI server and the reflection method `getDeclaredFields()` may return the fields in a different order.
+This causes code generated different on the CI server from the one generated by the developer and thus the CI build fails with unit test error.
 (It really happened.)
 To avoid that there are methods that collect fields, methods etc in a sorted definite order in the tool module.

 ### Writing into a segment

 After you get access to a `Segment` object you can use that object to write into the source code into the segment.
 Whatever you write into a segment will replace the old content.
 Opening a segment many times, however, does not overwrite the content that the generator was already writing into the segment.
-For example a generator creates a setter and a getter for each field in the class.
+For example, a generator creates a setter and a getter for each field in the class.
 As the generator iterates through the ordered list of the declared fields it opens the segment named "setters" for each field.
 The generated code will be appended each time and finally replacing the content that was in the file before the code generation.